 After setting a new homepage, you can:

-- Remove the old homepage or rename it in Page Settings.
+- Delete the old homepage or rename it in page settings.

 - Click and drag the new homepage to the top of your Main Navigation so it's the first link in the menu.